State Operations Manual

 - Information that must be furnished to the state by facilities with substandard quality of care.

-CFR Surveyor Interpretive Guidance for Long-term Care Facilities (NFs and SNFs), Appendix PP, State Operations Manual (SOM) Appendix PP, “Guidance to Surveyors for Long-term Care Facilities,” contains the relevant sections of the Code of Federal Regulations (42 CFR 483), the corresponding F-tags (F540 - F5949), and the interpretive guidelines that surveyors are expected to use in assessing nursing facility compliance with the Medicare/Medicaid conditions of participation.
-The current Appendix PP is effective as of Nov.
-28, 2017.
-Its implementation corresponds with the nationwide implementation of the new survey process, including a new F-tag numbering system and the Phase 2 rollout of the revised Medicare/Medicaid conditions of participation (aka the reform of requirements).
+Appendix PP, “Guidance to Surveyors for Long-term Care Facilities,” contains the relevant sections of the Code of Federal Regulations (42 CFR 483), the corresponding F-tags (F540 - F949), and the interpretive guidelines that surveyors are expected to use in assessing nursing facility compliance with the Medicare/Medicaid conditions of participation.
+The current Appendix PP is effective as of Oct.
+24, 2022.
 These instructions cover the full range of operational, physical plant, and quality issues that surveyors assess.
-For example, there are sections on: